vicvancooten/untappd-beer-scraper/readme.md

 Archiving this repository, since Duolingo has removed the public profile pages.
 ```

-# Streak scraper
+# Beer scraper
-Simple tool that uses puppeteer to find a user's current duolingo streak and responds with an API response.
+Simple tool that scrapes some information from untappd and makes it available in an API.
 Meant to be used for a single user to prevent abuse.
 Used for fun on [my personal website](https://github.com/Duveaux/vtvc.nl).

-Since streaks can only change once per day, the response is cached for 24 hours.
-If you want you can invoke the `/refresh` endpoint to sync this up with your daily habbits so updates always arrive timely.
+Also employs caching to improve performance.
+Tweak it to suit your own needs

 # Installation
 ## Docker compose
 ```
-streak-scraper:
+beer-scraper:
-    container_name: Streak-Scraper
+    container_name: Beer-Scraper
-    image: vicvc/duolingo-streak-scraper:latest
+    image: vicvc/untappd-beer-scraper:latest
     ports:
-        - 40573:3000
+        - 6157:3000
     environment:
-        DUOLINGO_USER: DUOLINGO_USERNAME
+        UNTAPPD_USER: untappd username
         SECRET: [random string]
         TTL: 43200
     restart: unless-stopped